 In my spare time, I'm either playing video games, spending time with my wife, or working on software.

-echoplexus is perhaps my most substantial and successful personal project to date.
-It aims to provide web-based anonymous chat, collaborative coding and drawing, as well as WebRTC audio & video calls.
-Please see https://echoplex.us for a full description of all features!
+echoplexus was perhaps my most substantial and successful personal project to date.
+It aimed to provide web-based anonymous chat, collaborative coding and drawing, as well as WebRTC audio & video calls.

-Please visit http://anthonycameron.com for a picturesque overview of some things I've worked on.
+Please visit https://anthonycameron.com for an overview of some things I've worked on.

 I also contribute to OSS (my own and others) on GitHub.